 Invigilators and other staff should stand alongside candidates when interacting with them rather than face to face.
 For prolonged encounters of over 15 minutes, for example when scribes/readers or other individuals are providing support to candidates, staff should maintain a two metre distance where possible, for example using separate rooms from other candidates to accommodate this.
 Where this is not possible, they should avoid close face to face contact and minimise any time spent within one metre of others.

 These arrangements may not be possible when working with some candidates who have complex needs, in which case these candidates’ educational support should be provided as normal during exams.
 For additional information, refer to the guidance for supporting vulnerable and disadvantaged learners.

 Minimise contact with individuals who are unwell by ensuring that those who have COVID-19 symptoms, or who have someone in their household or extended household who does, do not attend their college or training centre

-Under no circumstances should learners or staff attend their college, training centre or workplace if they:
+Under no circumstances should learners or staff attend their learning provider or workplace if they:

 - feel unwell and have any of the identified COVID-19 symptoms.
 If this is the case, they must self-isolate immediately and book a COVID-19 test

 - live in a household with someone who has symptoms of COVID-19, or has tested positive for COVID-19 (in which case they should be aware of the need to self-isolate immediately)

 - have been asked to self-isolate by the NHS Wales Test, Trace, Protect service

 Colleges and other learning providers play an important role in supporting contact tracers to undertake their role in determining the contacts of a positive case.
 The overall aim is to safely minimise the number of contacts resulting from a positive case.
 It will not be a one size fits all approach and settings will need to determine how they can most effectively implement the guidance to reflect their local context and circumstances.